pstereoluna/5100-financial-sentiment-project/PRESENTATION_PLAN.md

 **Slide 9 (Conclusion) - ~60 seconds**
 - "In conclusion, we built a complete ML pipeline for financial social-media sentiment classification."
-- "We achieved solid performance with 78% accuracy and 0.66 macro F1-score, while providing an interpretable model through feature weights."
+- "We achieved solid baseline performance with 80% accuracy and 0.74 macro F1-score on an independent validation set, while providing an interpretable model through feature weights."
 - "Our main research contribution is the label quality evaluation framework for noisy social-media text."
 - "The key takeaway is that label quality evaluation provides more insights than raw accuracy metrics alone, especially for noisy social-media text like Twitter posts."
 - "This work aligns perfectly with our CS5100 proposal, focusing on financial social-media sentiment with comprehensive label quality evaluation."